Essentials in Writing Online Class

 - Research/Focused Writing

-Class Itinerary: This course will require online interactions between students and the teacher through Canvas.
-In an online classroom, the class will meet at the scheduled times to complete assigned work and/or discuss peer compositions.
+Class Itinerary: The course will require online interactions between students, their peers, and the teacher using the Canvas platform.
+The class will also be designed to use the required textbook as a guide throughout the class.
 There will be discussion posts to allow students to engage with their peers’ writings.
 Students will work to improve their writing by building each composition step-by-step.
 Students will be required to turn in work each week for personal feedback from the instructor before turning in a final draft of the composition.
+There are no weekly or monthly tests other than the final exam at the end of the semester.

 Meet the Teacher